 Rate Limits

-Von Payments enforces rate limits via sliding-window counters backed by Upstash Redis.
+Von Payments enforces rate limits via sliding-window counters.
 Most limits are per-IP; the session-create limit additionally has a per-API-key axis.

 Buckets